Get Control of Your Shopify Inventory with Reliable Demand Planning

-Rather than being bombarded with random options, customers prefer receiving tailored recommendations.
+Rather than being bombarded with cheap dedicated servers with random options, customers prefer receiving tailored recommendations.
 Although personalization can increase sales by 10% or more and fetch you 5-8 times ROI on your costs, not many companies are using it to its full extent.

 You can do this by creating a 360-persona of your buyers and using personalization as an effective marketing tactic.
 Analyze their online behaviors, preferences, cart abandonments, and purchase histories.
 Send relevant product suggestions to their mailboxes with the email marketing approach.

 Integrate tools with your Shopify store

 You can have a Facebook page for your company and integrate it with Shopify.
 Or, use social media platforms like Instagram to boost your eCommerce efforts.

 With strategic use of hashtags and content marketing on various channels, you can increase your followers and bring them to your store.
 Choose an app for inventory management on Shopify and integrate POS tracking.

 Live chat is another tool that can help you target the website browsers on certain product pages.
 You can engage with prospects and clarify customers’ queries while they are on the page.
 This interaction can help them get motivated to purchase what they were thinking of buying.